erikaduan/textbook_notes/statistical_rethinking/chapters_1_and_2.md

 #> [1] 0.04464104
 ```

-The posterior distribution $Pr(p\,|\,W,\,L)$ contains the relative
+**Note:** The posterior distribution $Pr(p\,|\,W,\,L)$ contains the
-plausibility of different parameter values **conditional on the data and
+relative plausibility of parameter $p$ **conditional on the data and
-model**.
+selected models**.
+The choice of a sound mathematical model to represent
+plausibility is therefore important.

 ### Grid approximation

-Although $p$ is a continuous parameter, we can still achieve a good
+Although $p$ is a continuous parameter (proportion of globe covered by
-approximation of this continuous posterior distribution using a finite
+water), we can still achieve a good approximation of this continuous
-grid of parameter values.
+posterior distribution using a finite grid of possible parameter values.

 The weakness of grid approximation is that it does not scale well when
 there are a large number of parameter.